LuccaWang1/PetPlanner/README.md

 * Hand built navbar in HTML with Jinja for a clean user interface to streamline the user experience.

-![Image of homepage - when someone's logged out](/static/images/Readme_Markdown/home.png) *What a users see when they're logged out, the homepage - notice the navbar*
+![Image of homepage - when someone's logged out](/static/images/Readme_Markdown/home.png) *What a user sees when they're logged out, the homepage - notice the navbar*

-![Image of dashboard - when someone's logged in](/static/images/Readme_Markdown/dashboard_zoom_in.png) *What a users see when they're logged in, the dashboard - notice the navbar*
+![Image of dashboard - when someone's logged in](/static/images/Readme_Markdown/dashboard_zoom_in.png) *What a user sees when they're logged in, the dashboard - notice the navbar*

 <a name="technologies-used"></a>